codebyzerone/spotify-EDA/README.md

-# 🎧 Spotify-data-analysis

-What Makes a Song Blow Up?
+# 🎧 Spotify-EDA - What Makes a Song Blow Up?

 I've always wondered why certain songs dominate every playlist while others disappear.
 This project is my attempt to answer that using data — diving into Spotify's most